martin-stone/hsv-alpha-color-picker-android/README.md

             />

-You can also specify some summary text to be shown when there is no color chosen, as in the example here The "No color" choice is saved by removing the saved preference, so use *SharedPreference.contains("myOptionalColor") to test for that.
+You can also specify some summary text to be shown when there is no color chosen, as in the example here.
+The "No color" choice is saved by removing the saved preference, so use *SharedPreference.contains("myOptionalColor")* to test for that.

 ## ColorPickerView Usage